Hot Spots in Dogs: A Comprehensive Guide to Recognition, Treatment, and Prevention 🔥

 Holistic approach to preventing hot spots in dogs 🌿

-Examples of alternative therapeutic approaches:
+Examples of alternative treatment approaches:

 2. Phytotherapy: Herbal remedies such as aloe vera, chamomile or calendula can help soothe the skin and promote wound healing.